SSpedsbjerg/Master-Thesis/README.md

 The await function releases current thread and allows for the REPS model to operate as a tree when it comes to their dependencies, as a Eventnode requires that the former events has processed before processing itself.

 I will have to figure out how to ensure that it actually can become a graph and not a tree.
 Bit like circular definations.

+Going to differentiate between the target broker and the broker which the sensors get their data, as I want that modifiability, but also I need to be sure that I have the features from rabbitMQ to post priority notifications.